hongxinli/Dijit-Tree-CheckBox/Store.md

 }
 ```

-All cbtree stores can be made observable however, because the cbtree Object Store already
+All cbtree stores can be made observable however, because the cbtree Object Store
-has event capabilities build-in it doesn't make sense to make it also observable.
-If you
+already has event capabilities build-in it doesn't make sense to make it also
-need an observable store that support data hierarchy use the [Hierarchy](#the-hierarchy-store)
+observable.
+If you need an observable store that support data hierarchy use the
-store instead of the Object store.
+[Hierarchy](#the-hierarchy-store) store instead of the Object store.

 ### IMPORTANT

-Careful considerations should be made when selecting an observable store in a CheckBox Tree
+Careful considerations should be made when selecting an observable store in a
-environment.
-As the checked state of any tree node is maintained in the store, any update
+CheckBox Tree environment.
+As the checked state of any tree node is maintained
-to the object's checked state will result in running the updated object againts **ALL** observable
+in the store, any update to the object's checked state will result in running
+the updated object againts **ALL** observable queries.
-queries.
-If you have a large tree with many branches, keep in mind that each branch represents
+If you have a large tree with many branches, keep in mind that each branch
-a single store query which can severly impact the tree performance.
-In addition, if you use a
+represents a single store query, it may severly impact the tree performance.
-tree model with its _checkedStrict_ property set to true, each tree node represents a store
+In addition, if you use a tree model with its [checkedStrict](Model-API#wiki-checkedstrict)
+property set to true, each tree node represents a store query.
-query.

-**From a performance stand point the cbtree Object Store or an Eventable Store is the better choice.**
+**From a performance stand point the cbtree Object Store or an Eventable Store
+is the better choice.**

 <h2 id="store-data-format">Store Data Format</h2>